JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 * `cal-images` - a directory of calibration images used to undistort the images taken by the camera

 ## Camera Calibration
 The camera that is located in the front of the car needs to be undistorted, that is, to undo distortion of the image caused by the bending of the light as it passes the camera's lenses.
-This steps involves taking several calibration images of a printed 2D chessboard with the same camera that is on the vehicle.
+This step involves taking several calibration images of a printed 2D chessboard with the same camera that is on the vehicle.
 The location of the calibration images used are stored in this repository's directory `cal-images`.
 A function from OpenCV is used to find the corners of the chessboard.
 ```python
 # Find the chessboard corners
 ret, corners = cv2.findChessboardCorners(gray, (9,6), None)